Harmala alkaloid: Pharmacology

 Harmala alkaloids act as reversible monoamine oxidase inhibitors (MAOIs), specifically of monoamine oxidase A (MAO-A).
 They also have other activities, such as interactions with serotonin 5-HT_{2} receptors.
 Harmaline and the serotonergic psychedelic DOM substitute for one another in rodent drug discrimination tests.

-Anticancer activity
+However, harmala alkaloids are inactive as serotonin 5-HT_{2A} receptor agonists.

 Isolated harmine was found to exhibit a cytotoxic effect on HL60 and K562 leukemic cell lines.
 This action might explain the previously observed cytotoxic effect of P. harmala on these cancer cells."